AntCPLab/OpenCoral/README.md

  - By default, the binaries are optimized for the CPU you are compiling on.
-   For all optimizations, a CPU supporting AES-NI, PCLMUL, AVX2, BMI2, ADX is required.
+   For all optimizations on x86, a CPU supporting AES-NI, PCLMUL, AVX2, BMI2, ADX is required.
 This includes mainstream processors released 2014 or later.
    If you intend to run on a different CPU than compiling, you might need to change the `ARCH` variable in `CONFIG` or `CONFIG.mine` to `-march=<cpu>`.
 See the [GCC documentation](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for the possible options.
+To run OT-based protocols on x86 without AVX, add `AVX_OT = 0` in addition.
  - To benchmark online-only protocols or Overdrive offline phases, add the following line at the top: `MY_CFLAGS = -DINSECURE`
  - `PREP_DIR` should point to a local, unversioned directory to store preprocessing data (the default is `Player-Data` in the current directory).
  - For homomorphic encryption, set `USE_NTL = 1`.